So, you are thinking about adopting a new family pet and you are curious if chinchillas make good pets or not.

 Here is how I plan to explain that chinchilla makes good pets:

-Otherwise, if you have those 2-3 minutes to spare, sit back and relax and let me explain to you the good side of chinchillas and why they can make an excellent family pet.
+Otherwise, if you have 4-5 minutes to spare, sit back and relax and let me explain to you the good side of chinchillas and why they can make an excellent family pet.

-By the end of this post, hopefully, I’ve swayed to you or convinced you that purchasing/adopting a chinchilla is 100% worth it.
+By the end of this post, hopefully, I’ve convinced you that purchasing/adopting a chinchilla is 100% worth it.

 Here are the essentials details to understand and a full breakdown as to why chinchillas make for good pets.

-In all honesty, after owning my own chinchilla, I could make this list longer than you would want to read advocating on why chinchillas make great pets.
+In all honesty, after raising my chinchilla for the past 5 years, I could make this list longer than you would want to read advocating on why chinchillas make great pets.

 A chinchilla is in the rodent family so one would believe that they are like adopting or owning any other rodent which couldn’t be further from the truth.